c0d3x-software/react-away/docs/view/review/environment.md

 ## Markdown support

-Reactful has a built-in markdown render with routing support.
+React Away has a built-in markdown render with routing support.
 In case of name conflits with another extensions, check the <a href='structure.html#conflict-rules'>confliting name resolution</a> section.

 ## Extended HTML